Unreal-Dan/RekordBoxSongExporter/README.md

 By using GDI text objects in OBS your track listings will update in realtime in about ~2 seconds, the 2 second delay is from OBS polling the chatlog file, not because this hack is delayed in writing the output.

+## Server Mode

+If you are running OBS on the same PC as Rekordbox then you don't need the server, you can just run the Launcher and leave the server checkbox unchecked.

+The server will listen for connections from the module on port ```22345``` (TCP).

+Standard port forwarding rules apply for connections outside of your local network, the connection is not encrypted and this is intended for LAN use.

+At the moment the server lacks dynamic configuration capabilities, the only way to configure the server is to recompile it with different options.
+Dynamic configuration may come in the future if it's wanted.